-- It is a limited benefit policy, which pays you only if you are diagnosed with a critical illness, as defined by the company.
+- It is a limited benefit policy, that pays you only if you are diagnosed with a critical illness, as defined by the company.

-- The company has a list of critical illnesses which are covered under the policy.
+- The company has a list of critical illnesses that are covered under the policy.
 The list includes heart attack, stroke, renal failure, and many other diseases.

 - If you are diagnosed with a critical illness covered under the policy, the company will pay you, irrespective of any other life or health insurance policies you have.